sSolal/Endive/ROADMAP.md

 ## History

 ### Last commits' changes:

+*   **Add an axiom declaration directive**, allow to add things to a global context in goal helper.

 *   **Functoriality helper**, allow the declaration of "functorial" rules, for easier nested objects rewriting.